-There are many different types of boards, all of which need directors or trustees, including charity boards, Public Sector boards, housing associations, education sector boards, sports boards, NHS boards - all the way up to FTSE Boards.
+There are many different types of boards, all of which need directors or trustees, including charity boards, Public Sector boards and committees, housing associations, education and sports bodies, NHS Trusts - all the way up to FTSE Boards.
 However women are under-represented in all sectors; they are less likely than men to be asked to join a board and many lack information about how to access these roles successfully.

-1: Build the pool of female role models by providing the information, connections and encouragement to ensure more women are appointed to boards across all sectors.
+1: Build the pool of female board members and role models by providing the information, connections and encouragement to ensure more women are appointed to boards across all sectors.

 2: Increase the transparency of the board recruitment process through our NED vacancy board (free service to any organisation seeking a board member) and our work with head-hunters and the government to “turn off the spotlight and turn on the floodlights” when recruiting board members.

 So we hope you will join us in our mission for transparency and open information.
 And if you like what we do, get engaged.
 Don’t just sign-up to our website as a free member, subscribe for just £120 (incl.
 VAT) and help us to build the next generation of female directors.